 Atmospheric Radiation Measurement (ARM) user facility

 ARM’s high-performance computing and high-resolution modeling capabilities complement and strengthen its observational capabilities.
 The high-performance computing capabilities enable ARM users to work with large volumes of ARM data without having to download them to their own computers.
 The high-resolution modeling capability provides routine large eddy simulations at ARM sites combined with ARM observations.
-These combined observational-modeling datasets provide high-resolution simulations to the research community to support the study of atmospheric processes and observational retrievals and to improve the representation of clouds, aerosols, and radiation in climate models.
+These combined observational-modeling datasets provide high-resolution simulations to the research community to support the study of atmospheric processes and observational retrievals and to improve the representation of clouds, aerosols, and radiation in numerical models.

 Additional programmatic information is available via the ARM homepage.